WASdev/tool.accelerate.core/README.md

 ### Changing the deployment type

-If you have chosen the local deployment type on the app accelerator you can specify a different deployment type on the command line as follows:
+If you have chosen the deployment type on the app accelerator you can specify a different deployment type on the command line as follows:
 * <code>mvn install -P localServer</code> for local deployment
 * <code>mvn install -P bluemix</code> for Bluemix deployment